FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Provisioning Identifiers" registry, and the EAP method used with that NAI MUST match the corresponding EAP method from that same entry.

-EAP peers MUST NOT allow these NAIs to be configured directly by end users.
+Where an EAP peer allows local selection of a provisioning method, the choice of NAI is defined by the provisioning method.
+As a result, the EAP peer MUST NOT have a field which lets the NAI be configured directly.
 Instead the user (or some other process) chooses a provisioning method, and the peer then chooses a predefined NAI which matches that provisioning method.

+While EAP peers allow users to enter NAIs directly for existing EAP methods, they SHOULD NOT check for provisioning NAIs.
+Any user who enters a provisioning NAI will either get rejected because the server does not support provisioning, or the user will be placed into a captive portal.
+There is no security or privacy issues with a user manually entering a provisioning NAI.

 When all goes well, running EAP with the provisioning NAI results in new authentication credentials being provisioned.
 The peer then drops its network connection, and re-authenticates using the newly provisioned credentials.
+The user MAY be involved in this process, but in general provisioning results in the EAP peer automatically gaining network access using the provisioned credentials.

 There are a number of ways in which provisioning can fail.
 One way is when the server does not implement the provisioning method.
 EAP peers therefore MUST track which provisioning methods have been tried, and not repeat the same method to the same EAP server when receiving a an EAP Nak.
 EAP peers MUST rate limit attempts at provisioning, in order to avoid overloading the server.
+This rate limiting SHOULD include jitter and exponential backoff.

 Another way for the provisioning method to fail is when the new credentials do not result in network access.
-It is RECOMMENDED that peers immediately try to gain network access using the new credentials, as soon as they have been provisioned.
+It is RECOMMENDED that when peers are provisioned with credentials, that they immediately try to gain network access using those credentials.
 That process allows errors to be quickly discovered and addressed.

 An EAP peer may have been provisioned with temporary credentials or credentials that expire after some period of time (e.g., an X.509 certificate with notAfter date set).